The Green Papers: 2026 General Election

 Candidate Democratic Secretary of State Jocelyn Benson

-Candidate Democratic Kevin Hogan
+Democratic Kevin Hogan - apparently not a candidate

 Candidate Democratic Genesee County Sheriff Christopher R. "Chris" Swanson